 Common ticks include:

-Of the above, the following can harm dogs: deer tick, American dog tick, lone star tick and brown dog tick
+Of the above, the following can harm dogs: deer tick, American dog tick, lone star tick and brown dog tick.

 LET’S TALK ABOUT FLEAS

 Canada is home to roughly 127 flea species and subspecies, most of which are found in Western Canada where the number of hosts is favourable.
-Only about 5% of these ticks attack birds while the rest mainly attack mammals – cats, dogs, skunks, raccoons and other rodents.
+Only about 5% of these fleas attack birds while the rest mainly attack mammals – cats, dogs, skunks, raccoons and other rodents.

 Common fleas include:

-- Cat flea: Feeds on dogs, cats and humans
+- Cat flea: Feeds on dogs, cats and humans.

-- Dog flea: Feeds on dogs, cats and humans (also carries tapeworm)
+- Dog flea: Feeds on dogs, cats and humans (also carries tapeworm).

-- Bird flea: Feeds on birds but can also attach to dogs, cats, humans and other animals
+- Bird flea: Feeds on birds but can also attach to dogs, cats, humans and other animals.

 The best way to protect your dog from discomfort and diseases caused by ticks and fleas, is to ROUTINELY administer effective preventative treatment.